 LiA convenes every week for one hour, currently on Mondays 12-13.
 More practical/organizational Lab Meetings are alternated by Presentation Meetings.
 LiA will initiate 1-2 ACLC seminar lectures per year.

 We also intend to organize meetings in which we present and discuss our results with stake-holders (e.g., self-advocates, relatives, caregivers, teachers, practitioners).

 Coordinator and group members

-Staff: Corina Andone (FGW); Raquel Fernandez Rovira (FNWI); Monique Flecken (FGW); Karen Lahousse (University of Leuven); Beyza Sümer (FGW); Tim Ziermans (FMG).
+- Staff (in alphabetical order): Corina Andone (FGW); Raquel Fernandez Rovira (FNWI); Monique Flecken (FGW); Karen Lahousse (University of Leuven); Beyza Sümer (FGW); Tim Ziermans (FMG).

 - Bachelor’s and Master’s students interested in and/or working on language in autism.

 - Speech-Language Therapists interested in language in autism.